cygnusroot/gitlab.io/doc/integration/elasticsearch.md

 - **I indexed all the repositories but I can't find anything**

     Make sure you indexed all the database data [as stated above](#adding-gitlabs-data-to-the-elasticsearch-index).

+    Beyond that, check via the [ElasticSearch Search API](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-search.html) to see if the data shows up on the ElasticSearch side.

+    If it shows up via the [ElasticSearch Search API](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-search.html), check that it shows up via the rails console (`sudo gitlab-rails console`):

+    ```ruby
+    u = User.find_by_username('your-username')
+    s = SearchService.new(u, {:search => 'search_term', :scope => ‘blobs’})
+    pp s.search_objects.to_a
+    ```

+    See [ElasticSearch Index Scopes](elasticsearch.md#-elasticsearch-index-scopes) for more information on searching for specific types of data.

 - **I indexed all the repositories but then switched elastic search servers and now I can't find anything**

     You will need to re-run all the rake tasks to re-index the database, repositories, and wikis.

+- **The index process is taking a very long time**

+    The more data present in your GitLab instance, the longer the indexing process takes.
+You might want to try adjusting the BATCH sizes for asynchronous indexing to help speed up the process.

 - **"Can't specify parent if no parent field has been configured"**